 District Awarded Vendors

 Vendors that have gone through a bid process (informal or formal) and have been awarded specific items or services are entitled to the District’s business for those items or services.
-A not all inclusive list of awarded vendors can be found on the following website:
+A not all inclusive list of awarded vendors can be found on the Active Contracts website.

 Note that vendors in the eROC system or the District’s Accounts Payable’s system may not have an award.
 The District does not create an “Approved Vendor’s List”.